 Dr. Bennett earned his Ph.D. in Psychology from City, University of London in the UK and degrees from the University of New Mexico (M.S., Experimental Psychology) and the University of Michigan (B.A., Psychology).

-Bennett teaches courses in applied social psychology, personality science, evolutionary psychology, and serial killers, and serves as the program coordinator for the psychology degree at Penn State Beaver.
+Bennett teaches courses in applied social psychology, personality science, evolutionary psychology, and serial killers at Penn State Beaver.

 - Psy 100 Introductory Psych

 - Psy 294 Student Research Projects